 Protect and Defend

-Based at RAF Honington, they train civilian men and women to become reservist RAF Gunners, working along-side their regular counterparts.
+- Based at RAF Honington, they train civilians to become reservist RAF Gunners, working along-side their regular counterparts

 1995 - Re-formed to provide centralised training to RAuxAF RAF Regiment field squadrons.

 2003 - Ground Based Air Defence deployment to Falkland Islands.

 2004 - The Squadron reverted to a training role but with the added element of Chemical, Biological, Radiological and Nuclear (CBRN) training.

 2019 - Complex Air Ground Environment role in Support of RAF Typhoon Force.